plammens/BicingBot/text/help.md

     string arguments `<ori>, <dest>`, indicating the street addresses of each station.

- - `authors` -- display the autors of the bot
+ - `authors` -- display the authors of the bot